dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/Security.md

 # Access Control

 Azure Resource Manager enables you to control who has access to specific actions on your resources.
 It natively integrates OAuth and Role-Based Access Control (RBAC) into the management platform and applies that access control to all services in your resource group.
 You can add users to pre-defined platform and resource-specific roles and apply those roles to a subscription, resource group or resource to limit access.
-For example, you can take advantage of the pre-defined role called SQL DB Contributor that permits users to manage databases, but not database servers or security policies.
-You add users in your organization that need this type of access to the SQL DB Contributor role and apply the role to the subscription, resource group or resource.

-In the preview portal, you can define access control by clicking on the access button.

-Azure Resource Manager automatically logs user actions for auditing.
+For example, you can grant a user access to a specific virtual machine in a subscription, or give a user the ability to manage all websites in a subscription but no other resources.

 ## Azure Active Directory Role-based Access Control